donZappo/RandomCampaignStart/README.md

 NumberProceduralPilots: 0			(How many random rookie pilots in starting pool)

-**Specify which Ronin you want to have in your game to start.
-NumberRoninFromList will specify how many Ronin will be randomly selected from amongst this list.**
+[Specify which Ronin you want to have in your game to start.
+NumberRoninFromList will specify how many Ronin will be randomly selected from amongst this list.]

 NumberRoninFromList: 4				(How many ronin will be randomly selected from the following list)
 StartingRonin:					(List of Ronin.
-Default is vanilla pilots) [
+Default is vanilla pilots)

 	"pilot_sim_starter_medusa",
 	"pilot_sim_starter_behemoth",
 	"pilot_sim_starter_dekker",
 	"pilot_sim_starter_glitch"
-],

-**Settings for Full Random Mode.
-Maximum Lance Size = 6.**
+[Settings for Full Random Mode.
+Maximum Lance Size = 6.]

 MinimimumLanceSize: 5				(Specify minimum and maximum lance size to start)
 MaximumLanceSize: 6